What Does a Research Analyst Do?

 Research analyst is a fairly vague term that is used in a variety of fields.
 So it’s important to define it from a financial perspective.
 In the investment industry, a research analyst is sometimes more specifically referred to as an equity research analyst.
 Equity research analysts serve as investigators who analyze data, such as financial information, performance trends, economic trends and news, political climate, industry changes, and specific business developments, and they tend to go down one of two paths: buy-side or sell-side research.
 They synthesize their analysis of that data into a research report.
 That report is used to inform and advise traders and institutional investors on whether to buy, sell, or hold specific stocks.
 They usually have a degree in finance (often a master’s degree) or are CFA® charterholders.

-While research analysts must possess a strong analytic and financial skill set, the most effective research analysts understand that the trait that will set them apart from their peers is the ability to creatively extrapolate recommendations from the data they analyze.
-The ability to blend the data together, see what’s not visible to the untrained eye, form an educated opinion, and clearly articulate it, is as valuable to research analysts as their analytical skills.
+While a research analyst must possess a strong analytic and financial skill set, the most effective research analysts understand that the trait that will set them apart from their peers is the ability to creatively extrapolate recommendations from the data they analyze.
+The ability to blend the data together, see what’s not visible to the untrained eye, form an educated opinion, and clearly articulate it, is as valuable to what research analysts do as their analytical skills.